-Building This Website
+Making This Website

-Four years later, I got the itch to go make a new personal website.
-Astro caught my eye as an exciting framework that didn’t require as much JavaScript as React to get a website up and running; I found it wild how heavy even a basic website could become when a JavaScript DOM was driving page.
-I ran through the tutorial and played around with the framework.
-I found it that it made a lot of sense and was fun to work with.
+After searching around to see what technologies existed, Astro caught my eye as an exciting framework that didn’t require as much JavaScript as React to get a website up and running; I found it wild how heavy even a basic website could become when a JavaScript DOM was driving page.
+After going through the tutorial, I decided to use it to make the website you see before you.

 Creating an MVP-website